 Nicki Lisa Cole

 Nicki Lisa Cole is a member of the ORRG and a Senior Researcher at Know-Center.
-She is a qualitative sociologist with a research focus on global political economy, policy making, and sustainability, with a particular interest in sustainability issues within global supply chains.
-She contributes to ON-MERRIT project through studying the uptake of Open Science resources among policy-makers and industry, and contributes to assessing the reproducibility of research results in EU framework programmes for research.
-Nicki completed a PhD in Sociology at the University of California-Santa Barbara (2011) and since then has worked as a researcher in the USA, the UK and in Austria.
+She is a sociologist with a research focus on issues of diversity, equality and equity in the transition to Open and Responsible Research and Innovation.
+Her approach to research is informed by feminist, racial and cultural theories and her practice is rooted in qualitative methods.
+Nicki completed a PhD in Sociology at the University of California-Santa Barbara (2011) and has worked as a researcher in the USA, the UK and Austria.
 Nicki’s work has been published across a range of academic and popular outlets around the world.
-Visit her ORCID page to learn more.
+You can find her on ORCID, ResearchGate and LinkedIn.

 Thomas Klebel is a Researcher and Data Scientist in the ORRG at Know-Center and a PhD-candidate in Sociology at the University of Graz.
 In his research he investigates unintended consequences of current implementations of Open Research, such as Open Access publishing.
 With a focus on quantitative methods of inquiry, he is also keenly interested in causal modelling and current issues concerning the reproducibility of research.
 Thomas holds degrees in Sociology and Music Performance from the University of Graz and the University of Performing Arts Graz.
 You can find him on Twitter, ORCID and LinkedIn.